• Summary

 ___________

-AN ACT to amend the penal law, in relation to prohibiting the use of the
+AN ACT to amend the social services law, in relation to people receiving

 The People of the State of New York, represented in Senate and Assem-